By: Harvey Jones | Updated: 9th September 2020.

 In my view, online trading and investment platform Interactive Investor is the place to be for DIY investors.
 And with more than a million customers, there are a lot of other investors that seem to agree.
 Just be sure to study the new subscription plans to make sure the new charging structure fits your pattern of investing.

-For me, its biggest attraction has always been the flat charging structure, with trades costing just £10 (£6 for regular traders).
-Starting in June 2019, Interactor Investor will stick with the flat-fee pricing, but now customers choose from three subscription pricing models, with per-trade fees for UK share trades varying from as low as £3.99 to £7.99, depending on which plan you choose.
+For me, its biggest attraction has always been the flat charging structure.
+While Interactive Investor has stuck with the flat-fee pricing, customers now choose from three subscription pricing models, with per-trade fees for UK share trades varying from as low as £3.99 to £7.99, depending on which plan you choose.

 If you ask me, following the change in pricing model, Interactive Investor remains a top site for investors, and may be even better now for certain types of investors.
 That said, if you hardly ever place a trade, the changes may not be music to your ears.

 The site is jam-packed with features.
 It lays out your investment portfolio neatly and clearly, so you can see exactly where you stand with a single glance.

 It then offers a vast amount of investment data and research plus a host of extras and add-ons, including a watchlist, price alerts, transaction history, company research, stock news and coverage of international markets.

 I have a dealing account with Interactive Investor and I chose it for a simple reason – I liked its prior flat rate charging structure of just £10 a trade, which I found clear, simple, memorable and competitive.
 That pricing structure is now history.
 The big investment platforms make little or no money from customers who rarely or never trade, but still need to be serviced.
 This may partly explain why Interactive Investor has switched to a monthly charging model.